BSChuang/Bartender/readme.md

 Make sure to combine with saved drinks.json/ingredients to keep crafted drinks

 TODO:
-Assign ingredients to each slot
-Choose drink by name (error when drink not in system) Error when drink ingredients do not exist
+Custom drink: Choose drink by name (error when drink not in system) Filter for drink list using possible ingredients

 Build the actual thing

 Main.py runs processes FR, SR, GUI, which all communicate with Main.py